--Hi, I'm Forrest! 👋-
+-Hi, I'm Forrest! đź‘‹-

-I'm a recent graduate of Duke University and Duke Kunshan University, where I majored in Computation and Design with a track in computer science as a Richard H. Brodhead Global Scholar.
-This fall, I'll begin my graduate studies in computer science at Dartmouth College to continue exploring the intersections of technology, design, and social impact.With interests in data and its role shaping society, my undergraduate capstone project leveraged sentiment analysis and natural language processing to analyze political discourse across social media platforms during the 2024 U.S. presidential election.My professional experience has been marked by research in edge intelligence, where I've researched decentralized applications of AI in robotics at Huazhong University of Science and Technology in Wuhan, China.
+I'm a graduate student studying computer science at Dartmouth College, building on my undergraduate studies at Duke Kunshan University, where I majored in computer science as a Richard H. Brodhead Global Scholar.With interests in data and its role shaping society, my undergraduate capstone project leveraged sentiment analysis and natural language processing to examine political discourse on social media during the 2024 U.S. presidential election.My professional experience is marked by full-stack development at Buxton Consulting and research in edge intelligence, where I've contributed to the decentralized applications of AI in robotics at Huazhong University of Science and Technology in Wuhan, China.

 -Experience-